nspcc-dev/neofs-api/proto-docs/object.md

 Returns homomorphic or regular hash of object's payload range after applying XOR operation with the provided `salt`.
 Ranges are set of (offset, length) tuples.
-Hashes order in response corresponds to ranges order in request.
+Hashes order in response corresponds to the ranges order in the request.
 Note that hash is calculated for XORed data.

+Extended headers can change `GetRangeHash` behaviour:
+* __NEOFS__NETMAP_EPOCH \
+  Will use the requsted version of Network Map for object placement calculation.
+* __NEOFS__NETMAP_LOOKUP_DEPTH \
+  Will try older versions of Network Map to find an object until the depth limit is reached.

+Please refer to detailed `XHeader` description.

 Statuses:
 - **OK** (0, SECTION_SUCCESS): \